 Start today: Start a Spot Award where any staff member can “spot” another doing something great and make a list on a bulletin board in a common area.
 Or, make it a fun daily challenge to spot three people around you going above and beyond and tell them you appreciate it.
 It makes a world of difference in their lives, and ultimately, those they serve.
 And, you will notice over time that it makes a difference in your outlook.

 I work each and every day to give to others without giving it all away.
-Over time, I have found my triggers and now know how to counteract them.
+Over time, I have found my triggers and now know how to circumvent or counteract them.
 And, if I fall short, I give myself a moment of grace and know that I can just start over the next day.
 I would love to hear if you have additional tips on how you take care of yourself and encourage self-care in your own organization.